-While many midsize pickups have been discontinued and most of the remaining models are facing drooping sales, the Toyota Tacoma is still in demand.
+Vastly updated inside and out for the latest model year, the Toyota Tacoma is one of the most popular models in the compact truck segment.
 There's a reason for that: the Taco is durable, adept at towing and hauling, and available in numerous powertrain, cab style and bed length combinations.
 It's a strong choice for those willing to trade a bit of the capability of a full-size pickup for something that's more wieldy and fuel-efficient.

-The base motor is a 2.7-liter four-cylinder that produces 159 horsepower and 180 lb-ft of torque.
-A five-speed manual is standard, while a four-speed automatic is optional.
-Those looking for more power can opt for a 4.0-liter V6 that pumps out 236 horsepower and 266 lb-ft of torque.
-Transmission choices for the V6 include a six-speed manual and a five-speed automatic.
+The base motor is a 2.7-liter four-cylinder that produces 159 horsepower at 5,200 rpm and 180 lb-ft of torque at 3,800 rpm.
+A five-speed manual transmission comes standard, while a four-speed automatic is optional.
+Those looking for more power can opt for a 3.5-liter V6 that pumps out 278 horsepower at 6,000 rpm and 265 lb-ft of torque at 4,600 rpm.
+Transmission choices for the V6 include a six-speed manual and a six-speed automatic.

 For both engines, rear-wheel-drive is standard with four-wheel-drive available as an option.
 When properly equipped, the V6 model can tow up to 6,500 pounds.

-On the tech side, Toyota has added new Entune audio systems throughout with available features like Bluetooth connectivity, streaming audio, satellite radio, USB connectivity and access to apps like Pandora Radio and Open Table in order to bring the Tacoma into the 21st century.
+On the tech side, features an Entune audio system with available features like Bluetooth connectivity, streaming audio, satellite radio, USB connectivity and access to apps such as Pandora Radio and Open Table.

-All Tacoma models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Tacoma models come standard with dual front, front side, full-length side curtain airbags and knee airbags in addition to traction and stability control systems and a tire-pressure monitoring system.